Johse/powerload-utilities/README.md

 In the logfile the scan results are listed.
 Files with an error will get marked with "ERROR", files with a warning with "WARN".

 ## IDB.Analyzer.AutoCAD
-Utility to scan AutoCAD files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
+Command line utility to scan AutoCAD files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.

 ### Prerequsite
 This tool uses AutoCAD Core Console.
 So at least AutoCAD Vanilla must be installed on the machine where this tool is used.